stefanos1316/epidose/README.md

 ```

 ### On user's at risk device
+Wait for at most six hours for the Cuckoo filter to be updated.
+Alternatively,
-Run the following command to download the new Cuckoo filter and
+run the following command to download the new Cuckoo filter and
 check for matching contacts.

 ```sh
 sudo epidose/device/update_filter_d.sh -l ha-server:5010
 ```

-You can then see the check's result with the command
-`tail -f /var/log/check_infection`

 The filter is updated every six hours.
 To force the downloading of a new filter,